quat1024/quat1024.github.io/in/posts/who_is_bright_data.md

 * Creates the `Amplitude` instance, same as before,
 * Calls `Device.getOrCreateUUID`, same as before,
 * Calls `UUID#hashCode` and prints the result: `userIdHash: _____`
-* Divides the result by `100 / rolloutPercentage`, and if it doesn't equal 0, doesn't initialize tracking.
+* Divides the result by `100 / rolloutPercentage`, and enable tracking only if the remainder is 0.
-  * Because `rolloutPercentage` is `1`, only a 1% chance to enable tracking.
+  * Because `rolloutPercentage` was set to `1`, only a 1% chance to enable tracking.

 This code actually does call `start`, so data collection is attempted.
 However, the `sdk.finalize()` function *immediately cancels data collection* and is always called next.
 So this function starts data collection and immediately stops it before it sends data.
 Interesting.